 Rejected.
 I also agree with minimizing variant makes the messages neat and not complicated.
 But, currently the number of variant of corresponding message (SoR) are rather small (i.e. just only three ; 0x00, 0x10, 0x20).
 And the purpose of 0x10 variant is already described as “sent by the initiator to indicate the status of the initialization and setup phase,” which is quite far from Hyper Block indication purpose of 0x20.
 So if we merge those two cases, the SoR message complexity will increase.
 So I’d like to ask whether we can keep it as is to Rojan.

 CID#1219

-Accepted.
+Revised.
 I removed “assume” and made the sentence more definitive and transmitter side operation.

 Proposed text changes on P802.15.4ab™/Draft 1.0 :